 23 May 2017

-“I had two big luggage when I went to New York [to study last year] but the apartment that I rented was on the 6th floor and the building didn’t have a lift so I had to lug the luggage all the way up.
+“I had two big luggage when I went to New York [to study in 2016] but the apartment that I rented was on the 6th floor and the building didn’t have a lift so I had to lug the luggage all the way up.
 But how I got help was totally amazing.
 My housemate wasn’t home but she left the door to the apartment open.
 She told me I could ring the [buzzer to any apartment] and someone will open the door for me but no one did.
 Thankfully, a delivery man came and he opened the door for me and helped me carry my luggage to the apartment.

 “After putting my first bag in, I went out to get the other.
 Just as I walked out of the door, it closed behind me.
 I was locked out.
 My housemate was at work and she couldn’t come back to pass me the keys, so I called for a locksmith and I waited two hours for him to come and open the door.
 After I went in, I realised the bed had no sheets and the room was dirty.
 But the amazing thing is within half a day, I managed to clean my room, bought sheets and settle everything.
 I would say it was quite a fail for the first day.”